 Danielle has had many roles at the Heartworks and Renaissance Schools over the past since joining us in 1999.
 Danielle graduated from Johnson State College with a Bachelor of Science in Environmental Education.
 After graduating, she worked at the Institute of Natural Science developing their summer curriculum.
 Later she was hired at Shelburne Farms where she worked in the farmyard as a farm educator.
 Her passion for the environment and children led her to the Heartworks and Renaissance Schools.
 Danielle began as an Assistant Teacher in a two year old classroom at Heartworks.
 She later taught Pre-kindergarten and spent 13 years teaching Kindergarten before becoming Assistant Director.
 As the Director, Danielle is excited to continue the traditions that make Renaissance a special place for children to learn and grow.
-When Danielle is not teaching, she enjoys spending time with her husband, two children, and two dogs.
+When Danielle is not teaching, she enjoys spending time with her husband and two children.
 She also enjoys spending time in the outdoors, hiking, camping, biking, swimming as well as spending time playing in her many flower gardens, baking and crafting.

 French Teacher, Librarian, and Classroom Support

 Being born in Northern Africa, growing up in France, and with grandparents from Spain and Italy, Caroline has always been surrounded by many languages and cultures.
-She earned an Associate in Applied Science degree in Computer Information Systems from Dutchess Community College in Poughkeepsie NY, and a Bachelor of Business Administration in Management Information Systems from Pace University in Pleasantville NY.
+She earned an Associate in Applied Science degree in Computer Information Systems from Dutchess Community College in Poughkeepsie NY, and a Bachelor of Business Administration in Management Information Systems from Pace University in Pleasantville, NY.
 Throughout her studies in math, science and computer programming, Caroline pursued her strong interest in foreign languages and participated in the accelerated Spanish and English programs in high school, and took Japanese in college.
 Caroline was very active in her children’s education.
 She hosted a weekly bilingual playgroup during their preschool years, then, from Kindergarten to Fifth grade, she taught them to read and write in French following the curriculum developed by the National Department of Education of France for French families abroad.
 Caroline also volunteered in her children’s Kindergarten classrooms for several years, well after they had moved on!
 Outside of school, Caroline volunteers at the Huntington Public Library, and occasionally works with a teenager with autism.
 She enjoys reading, swimming in the lake and sewing, often participating in creating costumes for Renaissance performances as well as for The Very Merry Theater and Burlington High School.
 Caroline has three children.
 Alexander recently moved back to Vermont to attend college and is working with the Heartworks, Renaissance and Endeavour Schools.
 Mattison is attending Reed College in Oregon.
 Leena recently graduated from High School and is planning for a year in Europe.
 Caroline has been with us since 2003.

 Melissa joined the Renaissance School in 2014.
 She graduated with a Bachelor of Science in Elementary Education from The University of New England and has held teaching licensure in Maine, New Hampshire, Vermont, and Florida.
 She has held positions working with students in Kindergarten through Sixth Grade.
 This experience gives her a breadth of knowledge about child development across grade levels.
 Prior to teaching at Renaissance, Melissa worked at a rural private school in Florida teaching First Grade.
 In addition to teaching, she had an active role mapping the curriculum and helping the school to achieve accreditation status from two regional accrediting bodies.
 She enjoys being outdoors and connects her student’s learning to their environment whenever possible.
 In addition to her passion for teaching, Melissa has a strong desire to help animals in need.
 She has rescued several pets of her own and continues to be an advocate for homeless pets.
 In her free time, Melissa enjoys reading novels, baking, and taking her two dogs for a walk.